clefev/actuarial_excel_package/docs/source/employee_benefits/life_table/index.rst

     - All time units are expressed in years.
     - The current age of an individual is denoted :math:`x`.
     - The guaranteed interest rate is yearly compounded and denoted :math:`i`.
+    - The random variable describing the time-to-death (from birth) is denoted :math:`T` while the remaining lifetime of an individual aged :math:`x` is given by the random variable :math:`T_x = T | T>x`.

 .. rubric:: :subtitle:`Life tables`